Hariprasath2007-coder/SocketStudy/README.md

 # Ex.No:1a    Study of Socket Programming
+## Name : HARI PRASATH E
+## Ref No : 25007799
 ## Aim:
 To perform a study on Socket Programming
 ## Introduction: